guiwitz/training-MIC20200319/presentation-main.md

 Wide to long format
 ===================

 Our data table is in the wide format.
-To convert it to long format, use the function `melt`.
+To convert it to long format, use function `melt` from the `data.table` package.

 Provide the names of **identification** (`id.vars`) and **measure** variables (`measure.vars`).
 If none are provided, `melt` guesses them automatically, which may result in a wrong conversion.
 Both variables can be given as strings with column names, or as column numbers.